Optimistic {\epsilon}-Greedy Exploration for Cooperative Multi-Agent Reinforcement Learning: Experimental Evaluation

-To verify whether our approach can effectively help policies escape suboptimal solutions, we conducted experiments on a specifically designed matrix game, comparing OPT-QMIX with other algorithms.
-The payoff matrix for this game is presented in Table \ref{table:1}(a).
-In this environment, if any agent fails to choose the optimal action (i.e., $a_1$), the team reward decreases sharply.
-Such a drastic reduction in reward can cause algorithms to underestimate the expected reward of the optimal action, leading to convergence on suboptimal policies.
-This matrix game is widely recognized as a classic benchmark of the relative overgeneralization problem.
+We initiate our experiments with the Matrix Games environment, a simple toy environment consisting of multiple agents and a payoff matrix.
+Each trajectory spans a single timestep, during which each agent selects an action, and the team receives the reward corresponding to the joint action from the payoff matrix.
+The Matrix Games environment offers significant flexibility, allowing researchers to simulate various reward distributions by adjusting the payoff matrix.
+Table \ref{table:1}(a) revisits the matrix game instance used in Section \ref{sec1} to illustrate the problem of systematic value underestimation.
+Under this distribution, if any agent fails to choose its optimal action (i.e., $a_1$), the team reward decreases sharply.
+Such a drastic reduction in reward can cause algorithms to underestimate the expected returns of optimal joint actions, leading to convergence on suboptimal policies.

-Table \ref{table:1}(b) and (c) compare the value estimations of different actions between the traditional QMIX and the optimistic OPT-QMIX.
-As illustrated, QMIX underestimates the value of the optimal action and converges to a suboptimal solution due to relative overgeneralization, whereas OPT-QMIX accurately identifies the optimal action.
-This highlights the effectiveness of our approach in guiding the policy toward the globally optimal solution by increasing the likelihood of sampling the optimal action.
-Figure \ref{fig:2}(Left) depicts the rewards obtained from all algorithms throughout the training process.
-Like QMIX, VDN also converges to a suboptimal solution, while the enhanced algorithms OW-QMIX and CW-QMIX successfully attain the optimal rewards.
-QTRAN is theoretically capable of identifying the optimal action \cite{son2019qtran}.
-However, its overly complex neural network structure poses challenges to recognizing the optimal action efficiently.
+Table \ref{table:1}(b) and Table \ref{table:1}(d) respectively illustrate the value estimations of each action combination for the conventional monotonic value decomposition methods VDN and QMIX.
+Both methods fail to correctly identify optimal joint actions and instead converge to suboptimal joint actions.
+In contrast, Table \ref{table:1}(c) and Table \ref{table:1}(e) present the results when our Optimistic $\epsilon$-Greedy Exploration strategy is integrated into VDN and QMIX.
+The corresponding variants, OPT-VDN and OPT-QMIX, successfully focus their estimations on optimal joint actions.
+These results demonstrate that our method effectively empowers algorithms to escape suboptimal joint actions and successfully converge toward optimal joint actions.

+To further investigate the performance of our proposed variants across diverse reward distributions and compare them against other enhanced algorithms, we introduce two additional payoff matrices.
+The three payoff matrices utilized in our experiments, detailed in Table \ref{table:2}, exhibit progressive levels of convergence difficulty.
+Specifically, Matrix (a) presents minimal risk of converging to suboptimal joint actions; Matrix (b) introduces negative rewards for uncoordinated actions, creating a risk of convergence to suboptimal joint actions; and Matrix (c) further exacerbates this risk by decreasing the rewards of optimal joint actions.